-There are 196 districts/regions identified with a gap of 15 or more seats.
-A total of 108 of these districts (or 5,100 seats) show a 100% need (i.e., there are as many needed seats as priority eligible children).
+There are 189 districts/regions identified with a gap of 15 or more seats.
+A total of 96 of these districts (or 4,867 seats) show a 100% need (i.e., there are as many needed seats as priority-eligible children).

 5. What requests in the application benefit from the information in the Priority List?

-Requests 1, 2, and 5, in particular, could benefit from the inclusion of information in the Priority List.
-In specific, these requests for information are:
+Requests 1 and 2, in particular, could benefit from the inclusion of information in the Priority List.
+In specific, these requests are:

-- (1) Describe the area to be served indicated by high levels of poverty that has an insufficient number of other programs and services to fully serve all children and families who potentially could be at risk. - (2) Indicate the number of slots needed to serve at least 80% of eligible children in the community and describe how the proposed program and activities align to the budget and will sufficiently meet the identified needs of the population to be served. - (5) Describe how the program will target those children and families most in need of services who reside in in early childhood deserts and that are in need of additional slots to serve at least 80% eligible children.
+- (1) Describe the area to be served indicated by high levels of poverty that has an insufficient number of other programs and services to fully serve all children and families who potentially could be at risk. - (2) Indicate the number of slots needed to serve at least 80% of eligible children in the community and describe how the proposed program and activities align to the budget and will sufficiently meet the identified needs of the population to be served.

 6. How might an applicant use information from the Priority List in the response to Request 1?

-In describing "... the area to be served indicated by high levels of poverty that has an insufficient number of other programs and services to fully serve all children and families who potentially could be at risk," the applicant may wish to identify the district region(s), ZIP code(s), and or county(ies) that constitute the area served by the applicant.
-Information on how the program participants does or will "feed" into extant programs
+In describing "... the area to be served indicated by high levels of poverty that has an insufficient number of other programs and services to fully serve all children and families who potentially could be at risk," the applicant may wish to identify the district region(s) that constitute the area served by the applicant.
+Information on how the program participants does or will "feed" into extant programs - both community-based organizations and districts - is helpful in making a strong case of how the applicant will serve eligible children.

-- both community-based organizations and districts is helpful in making a strong case of how the applicant will serve eligible children. - 7.
-How might an applicant use information from the Priority List in the response to Request 2?
+7. How might an applicant use information from the Priority List in the response to Request 2?